 Through this journey of attempting to become a better version of myself.
 I realized that how I am today is just right for today.
 Adjusting my mindset from self-guilt to self-compassion helps shift my reality to the better.

-This realization of self-compassion did not only get me to be more patient and understanding with myself as a mother.
+This realization of self-compassion did not only get me to be more patient and understanding with myself as a good mum.
 But it also got me thinking of what example am I setting for my kids.
 I no longer want them to feel pressure to perform in order to please others.
 I want them to have a sense of self-awareness and realize that every mistake is an opportunity to learn and grow rather than a defeat or a loss.

 We tend to be kinder to others than we are to ourselves.
 And strive to love our children with all we have, yet we are unable to show that love inward.
 We unknowingly are depriving ourselves from the love we carry in our hearts.

 So, for a change, let us show ourselves some of the love and compassion we unconditionally give to our children.
 May we always lead with love and compassion in all our interactions, starting with our own self.

 To every mother who is struggling to see the bright side of motherhood, I see you, I hear you, and you are doing the best you can with what you have.
 Keep shining.